ctaguchi/multipa/README.md

 - Modern Greek
 - Polish
 - Tamil
+- (English)

 Note that English was added after the INTERSPEECH 2023 paper was submitted.
 We aim to include more languages to take into account linguistic diversity.

+## Notes
+- If you are using AFS, `preprocess.py` might cause `OS Error: File too large` due to reaching the limit of the number of files that a directory can accommodate.
+- Additional data from Forvo themselves are not uploaded in this repository.